Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Introduction

-The present paper introduces a numerical algorithm for the solution of the weak-field approximation of the Heisenberg-Euler equations.
-In \cite{Pons2016,Pons2018} the numerical scheme outlined in 1D in \cite{Boehl2016} is extended to full 3D capability while at the same time the computational load is reduced.
-The accuracy of the numerical algorithm relies on the assumptions that the fields vary on scales larger than the Compton scale of the electron and the field strengths involved are below the \textit{critical} field for pair creation in the vacuum.
-In addition, a viable numerical algorithm is restricted by the computational load it generates especially in the realm of high frequencies.
-The advantage, however, of a numerical approach is that it can principally solve any interaction scenario for any arrangement of laser pulses.
+The present paper introduces a numerical algorithm for the solution of the Heisenberg--Euler equations in weak-field approximation, where ``weak'' means below an ultra-high \textit{critical} field strength of more than \SI{e18}{\volt \per \metre}, to be detailed below.
+The work is based on the numerical scheme outlined in one spatial dimension in \cite{Kingetal2014,Boehletal2015,Boehl2016} and extended to full three dimensions in \cite{Pons2016,Pons2018}.
+The accuracy of the numerical scheme relies on the assumptions that the fields vary on scales larger than the Compton scale of the electron and the field strengths involved are below the critical field for pair creation in the vacuum.
+In addition, a viable numerical algorithm is restricted by the computational load it generates, particularly in the realm of high frequencies.
+The advantage of a numerical approach, however, is that it can principally solve almost any interaction scenario for nearly any arrangement of laser pulses.

-The numerical predictions of the algorithm are benchmarked with analytical predictions of birefringence as calculated in \cite{Karbsteinetal2015,Dinuetal2014} and higher harmonics as predicted in \cite{Kingetal2014}.
+The numerical predictions of the presented solver are benchmarked with analytical predictions for birefringence as calculated in \cite{Karbsteinetal2015,Dinuetal2014} and the generation of higher harmonics as predicted in \cite{Kingetal2014}.